lucas-werner/lucas-werner/README.md

 :rocket: I'm currently a cadet (software engineering student) at [42 School @Porto](https://link-url-here.org)

-:computer: My current goal is to deepen my knowledge in software engineering computer and land a job as full-stack developer
+:computer: My current goal is to deepen my knowledge in software engineering and land a job as full-stack developer

 ### Technologies that I've worked with: